What are the school colors, mascot, and vision?

 - Clothes must be clean and neat and must meet reasonable standards of health and hygiene.

-- Extremes are not permitted (swimwear, bare chests or stomachs, halter tops, spaghetti straps, pajamas, vulgar or offensive printing, excessively low pants or shirts, excessively short shorts/dresses/skirts, excessively loose arm holes).
+- Extremes are not permitted (swimwear, bare chests/stomachs, halter tops, spaghetti straps, vulgar or offensive printing, extra low pants/shirts, extra short shorts/dresses/skirts, extra loose arm holes).

 - Nothing that could damage school property may be worn.

-- No hats or scarves (including caps, ski hats, visors, bandanas, or other head coverings) are to be worn inside the building.
+- No hats or scarves (including caps, ski hats, visors, bandanas, other head coverings) are to be worn inside.

-- Coats and jackets are not to be worn in classes.
+- Bulky jackets are not to be worn in classes.

 How will I be informed of assignments and progress?